acorvin/job-search/README.md

 ## Features

-The application allows users to search for job postings by location, keywords, and category.
+The application allows users to search for mock job postings by location, keywords, and category.
 The search results are displayed in a paginated table, with each row showing the job title, location, and date posted.
 Users are able to select jobs to view detailed descriptions and filter through selcted job criteria.

 ## Project Setup